 Located at 21 S. Eutaw Street in the cornerstone of Baltimore's Bromo Arts District on the West Side near the Hippodrome Theater, Baltimore Convention Center and the University of Maryland of Baltimore, the 15 story city landmark is the perfect location for artists.
-Bromo Seltzer Arts Tower is a project of the Baltimore Office of Promotion & The Arts and Mayor Stephanie Rawlings-Blake.
+Bromo Seltzer Arts Tower is a project of the Baltimore Office of Promotion & The Arts.

 Capital funding for the project is made possible by the City of Baltimore, Baltimore Development Corporation, Eddie & Sylvia Brown, Maryland Historic Trust, Laverne Hahn Charitable Trust and Baltimore City Heritage Area.

 For more information, visit www.bromoseltzerartstower.com

 On Facebook?
 LIKE our page to get updates on exhibitions, events and more!

 Every Saturday, our artists open their studios to visitors.
 The Bromo Seltzer Arts Tower features impressive artwork from professional visual artists and theatrical performers.
 Guests have an opportunity to view artwork throughout the building, including 15 floors of working artist studios and special exhibitions.
 Visitors can also learn more about the historical building and participate in a tour of the clock room ($8).

 For Open House information and special events, visit our Open House page.